 Companies with engaged employees are 21% more profitable because their employees are 17% more productive, according to a Gallup study.
 This is important because, on average, just 15% of employees are engaged in their job, presenting a huge opportunity for improvement for the average organization.
 If 85% of employees on average are unengaged, that means your organization probably has a ton of room for improvement.

-When there is strong internal communication in the workplace, employees get a better understanding of their company’s goals and how their individual roles play a key part in their company’s overall mission.
+When there is strong communication and internal communication tools in the workplace, employees get a better understanding of their company’s goals and how their individual roles play a key part in their company’s overall mission.
 That makes them feel valued, acknowledged, and appreciated, leading to a stronger connection to their job and their place of business.
 This typically results in employees feeling more committed to their jobs, makes them more productive, and makes them less likely to leave because they are happier at work.

 Let’s take a closer look at how to measure employee engagement and what the benefits are.